-Let $x\in D_W$ be a general point contained in a single irreducible component $D\subset D_W$ and let $F$ be the corresponding representation of $Q_G$ in $\mfk{M}_C$.
-We first consider the case when the fiber $S$ of $\mcl{S}$ at $x$ is indecomposable.
-Since having a nontrivial direct summand (of a fixed $\C[V]$-module structure) is a closed condition, every fiber of $\mcl{S}|_D$ is indecomposable by the genericity of $x$.
-The same argument as in the proof of \cite[Proposition 4.1]{CI} shows that the sequence (\ref{exact2}) is a nontrivial extension of $\C[V]$-modules and therefore the fibers of $\mcl{K}|_D$ are indecomposable.
+Let $F$ be the $G$-constellations corresponding to a (general) point of $x\in U\subset\mfk{M}_C$.
+If the fibers $S\subset F$ and $Q=F/S$ of $\bar{\mcl{S}}$ and $\bar{\mcl{Q}}$ respectively are primitive as elements in $R$, then they are indecomposable and the same argument as in the proof of \cite[Proposition 4.1]{CI} shows that the sequence (\ref{eq:exact2}) is a nontrivial extension of $\C[V]$-modules, which implies that the fibers of $\bar{\mcl{K}}$ are indecomposable as well.

-Next we consider the other case when there exists a nontrivial irreducible direct summand $S_1$ of $S$.
-Then one can take a 1-PS $\lambda$ of $GL_R$ such that $\lim_{t\to0}(\lambda(t)\cdot F)$ admits exactly two irreducible direct summands one of which is $S_1$.
-Then, similarly to (\ref{exact1}), we have an exact sequence

-of families corresponding to the sequence $0\to S_1\to F\to Q_1\to0$.
-Applying the elementary transformation to $\mcl{R}_C\to \mcl{Q}_1$, we obtain a family $\mcl{K}'$ with the fibers of $\mcl{K}'|_D$ indecomposable similarly as in the first case.
-By repeating this procedure for direct summands of $S$, we will obtain the family $\mcl{K}$ with indecomposable fibers and thus the claim follows.

-\begin{rem} In abelian cases every irreducible representation of $G$ has multiplicity one in $R$ and thus the modules $S$ and $Q$ are clearly indecomposable.
-When $G$ is non-abelian and $S$ is non-primitive in $R(G)$, the module $S$ may be decomposable.
-Even if $S$ is indecomposable, the $\theta_0$-polystable representation $\bar{F}$ of $Q_G$ (i.e. the direct sum of $\theta_0$-stable modules) corresponding to the image of $x$ under $\mfk{M}_C\to\mfk{M}_W$ is not isomorphic to the direct sum $S\oplus Q$ in general. $S$ may degenerate in $\bar{F}$ to decompose into a direct sum $\bigoplus_i S_i$ satisfying $\theta_0 (S_i)=0$.